 Once you have installed and configured Easy Theme Options you should go to the Theme Options entry under Appearance in the WordPress admin menu and you can make any changes you want to.
 As soon as you click on the Save Options button the Easy Theme Options will start overriding the options in the theme template files.

-From version 3.4.2 there is a link to Theme Options in the WordPress Toolbar when you are viewing your site.
+There is a link to Theme Options in the WordPress Toolbar when you are viewing your site.
 It is in the drop down that has an icon alongside your site name.